taolicd/taolicd.github.io/_posts/2021-10-21-Bored_API_doc.md

 ## Endpoints

 This API supports HTTP method `GET` on one endpoint: `/api/activity`.
+Refer to a separate interactive document called [Bored Swagger UI](https://taolicd.github.io/swagger-for-bored-api/) for details on the endpoint and available parameters[^1].

-See [Bored Swagger UI](https://taolicd.github.io/swagger-for-bored-api/) for details.
-The [swagger.yaml](https://github.com/taolicd/swagger-for-bored-api/blob/master/swagger.yaml) file was created by Tao and the [Bored Swagger UI](https://taolicd.github.io/swagger-for-bored-api/) is hosted under Tao's personal GitHub Pages.
+[^1]: The [swagger.yaml](https://github.com/taolicd/swagger-for-bored-api/blob/master/swagger.yaml) file was created by Tao and the [Bored Swagger UI](https://taolicd.github.io/swagger-for-bored-api/) is hosted under Tao's personal GitHub Pages.

 ## Example response

-Here is an example Json response you may get from the API:
+Here is an example Json response you may get from this API:

 ```
 { "activity": "Learn how the internet works",